frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

   - HCP young adult (to be constructed)
   - Grid258 (under construction)

-## TIPS

-- **Load MNI space metric to the native space**: If the NIFTI file is in the template space (presumbly ICBM152 2009) and you are using native FIB, you can insert MNI-space NIFTI using **[Slices][Insert MNI images]**.
-DSI Studio will apply nonlinear registration to warp the image to subject's native space.
-- **Use filename to avoid confusion**: Make sure to add a prefix or postfix to the NIFTI file name so that after loading them, they will not be confused with the existing metrics
+## **Type 4: mapping cross sectional change in the template space:**

+**Requirements**:
+- age-sex-matched controls avilable

+**Example**:
+- animal in-vivo or ex-vivo study studies where DWI data are not good enough for fiber tracking
+- human case-control studies with DWI not good enough for fiber tracking

+## Advanced Features & Suggestions

+- **Reporting**
+I would recommend checking a range of [Metric1>Metric2 Threshold] (e.g. 0.1, 0.2, 0.3, 0.4) and eliminate fregments by increasing [Step T3c:Options][Tracking Prameters][Min Length].
+The goal is to maximize sensitivity while retaining specificity.

-- **Add ROA or ROI to limit findings**: You can map the affected pathways that pass through the internal capsule by assigning the internal capsule as the ROI.
+- **Add ROA or ROI to limit findings**
+You can map the affected pathways that pass through the internal capsule by assigning the internal capsule as the ROI.
 The number and length of tracks can be compared between patients if other tracking parameters are fixed (be sure to fix the seed count).

+- **Exclude cerebellum**
-- **Exclude cerebellum**: Add a region from [Atlas][BrainSeg][Cerebellum] and assign it as ROA.
+Many false results may be generated just because of different slice coverage at the cerebellum.
+To handle this issue, add a region from [Atlas][BrainSeg][Cerebellum] and assign it as ROA.

-- **Segment results into bundles**: you can use [Tracts][Miscellaneous][Recognize Track] to recognize the name of the bundles.
+- **Segment results into bundles**
+You can use [Tracts][Miscellaneous][Recognize Track] to recognize the name of the bundles.

-- **Apply smoothing to metrics**: If tracking results change a lot in repeated analyses, it is likely that the image acquisition is not optimal (e.g. too noisy, has very thick slices), and thus registration errors are boosted.
+- **Apply smoothing to metrics**
+If tracking results change a lot in repeated analyses, it is likely that the image acquisition is not optimal (e.g. too noisy, has very thick slices), and thus registration errors are boosted.
 To minimize this variance, export both baseline and follow-up NQA images and smooth them using [Tool][O41 View image][Signals][Smoothing] (make sure to update DSI Studio to use this function).
 Save the smoothed images as new files to run differential tracking.
 After smoothing, add the smoothed image back using [Slices][Add Other images] and continue with further analysis.
-- **Load demographic-imbued connectometry databse in [Slice][Insert Other Image]**: Once the connectometry database is imbued with demographics, you can load it using [Slice][Insert Other Images].
-To further tell DSI Studio the age and sex, you can rename the FIB file to inform DSI Studio age and sex of the subject.
-An example of the filename is **20220808_M029Y_XXXX.src.gz.gqi.fib.gz**, which tells that the subject is a 29-year-old male.

 ## False discovery rate and statistical testing